UniversalDependencies/docs/_ps/feat/Tense.md

 or happen repeatedly in the period spanning through the present moment.

-The present tense combined with perfective aspect `Aspect=Perf` would have no use, since there cannot be a punctual action happening the present moment, so these forms have the meaning of the subjunctive mood.
+The present tense combined with perfective aspect `Aspect=Perf` would have no use, since there cannot be a punctual action happening in the present moment, but these forms have the meaning of the subjunctive mood.
 This is not marked, because the forms are formally indicative and they are used also for the future perfective tense.